Best Trade Schools in Kentucky

 • Visit the campus and tour labs or workshops

-• Ask about job placement rates and employer partnerships
+• Ask about employment outcomes (verify with the school) and employer partnerships

 • Look into apprenticeships that may be offered through the school